-Equipment for On-Site Land Application of Biosolids
+Equipment for On-site Land Application of Biosolids

 The physical characteristics of biosolids influence the type of handling equipment needed.
-Most biosolids resulting from the treatment of municipal sewage have a dry matter content of 3 percent to 6 percent.
+Liquid biosolids resulting from the treatment of municipal sewage have a dry matter content of 3 percent to 6 percent.
 This type of biosolids is a somewhat viscous fluid (similar to a chocolate malt) and can be handled hydraulically by pumps, pipelines and applicators designed for this type material.

 Land application of biosolids usually is accomplished using one of two procedures.
 These procedures are referred to commonly as off-site and on-site methods.